usds/case-issue-api/docs/README.md

 Several custom sections can be added to the application properties:

-* `sample-data` contains configuration for loading fake data into your development environment
-* `web-customization` customizes the server configuration
+- `web-customization` customizes the server configuration
-    * `cors-origins` is a list of allowed origins for cross-origin resource sharing
+  - `cors-origins` is a list of allowed origins for cross-origin resource sharing
-    * `users` is a list of test users (for use in development environments), for testing with various authorization levels
+  - `users` is a list of test users (for use in development environments), for testing with various authorization levels
-* `oauth-user-config` customizes the way that OAuth2/OIDC user ID tokens are translated into local users (with local permissions).
+- `oauth-user-config` customizes the way that OAuth2/OIDC user ID tokens are translated into local users (with local permissions).
-    * `name-path` (optionally) provides a path to the value in the user's `attributes` map where we can find the actual durable user ID (if the IDP's notion of durable user ID does not map to the application's).
+  - `name-path` (optionally) provides a path to the value in the user's `attributes` map where we can find the actual durable user ID (if the IDP's notion of durable user ID does not map to the application's).
-    * `authority-paths` (optionally in some sense, but likely necessarily) configures how to translate the user's `attributes` to internal authorities for this application.
+  - `authority-paths` (optionally in some sense, but likely necessarily) configures how to translate the user's `attributes` to internal authorities for this application.

 ## Loading Sample Data

+- `setup.py` contains configuration for loading fake data into your development environment

 If you have successfully started the application with the `dev` profile and don't want to mess with the profiles and restart just to see some data, this command should get you started: